hist0613/HumanLessAI/README.md

 ## Key Features (TBU)

 - **Dynamic Configuration Tracking**
     - Ensure that the variable factor between two experiments is unique.
     - Help to explore, compare, and collapse super complex configurations.
+    - Draw a successful experiment as a path in the tree of configurations.
 - **AI Software Engineer**
 - **Experimental Hub**